MicrosoftEdge/WebView2Feedback/specs/SharedBuffer.md

   ///
   /// The script code should call `chrome.webview.releaseSharedBuffer` with
   /// the shared buffer as the parameter to release underlying resources as soon
-  /// as it does not need access the shared buffer any more.
+  /// as it does not need access to the shared buffer any more.
   ///
   /// Sharing a buffer to script has security risk.
 You should only share buffer with trusted site.
   ///
-  HRESULT ShareBufferToScript(
+  HRESULT PostSharedBufferToScript(
     [in] ICoreWebView2StagingSharedBuffer* sharedBuffer,
     [in] BOOL isReadOnlyToScript,
     [in] LPCWSTR additionalDataAsJson);